 6. Sensor Didn’t Reset

-If the Check Engine Light is on to alert you to the service that’s needed, the oil change would automatically shut it off when the sensor is reset.
+If the Check Engine Light is on to alert you to the service that’s needed, an oil change will automatically shut it off when the sensor is reset.
 However, not all cars have a sensor that resets on its own.

 If the sensor doesn’t reset, you might still see the Check Engine Light or Service Engine warning.
 Without the ability to manually reset this light, it will remain on.